Dr Alfredo Gonzalez-Sulser

 We are working on developing new therapeutic strategies to treat epilepsy that rely on specifically modifying the activity of seizure-generating networks in the brain.

-- 2017 - Present: Epilepsy Research United Kingdom Fellow, Centre for Discovery Brain Research, University of Edinburgh.
+- 2017 - 2020: Epilepsy Research United Kingdom Fellow, Centre for Discovery Brain Research, University of Edinburgh.

 - 2014 - 2016: Marie Curie International Incoming Postdoctoral Fellow, Centre for Integrative Physiology, University of Edinburgh.